 Efficient Safe Healthcare

-Mr Imam is a Full Practising Expert who has attended "The expert witness skills masterclass: how to avoid the pitfalls” in BPP Law School Waterloo, London, run by The Royal Society of Medicine which cover aspects of acting as an expert from expert’s duties to conduct and procedure in court.
+Prof. Imam is a Full Practising Expert who has attended "The expert witness skills masterclass: how to avoid the pitfalls” in BPP Law School Waterloo, London, run by The Royal Society of Medicine which cover aspects of acting as an expert from expert’s duties to conduct and procedure in court.
 He still regularly attend teaching and update conferences on all aspects of personal injury assessment and medico-legal practice.

 Expert Medical Statements

-At Mr. Imam is a trained Medical Expert, specialising in trauma and orthopaedic surgery.
+Prof. Imam is a trained Medical Expert, specialising in trauma and orthopaedic surgery.
 He is a fellowship trained surgeon specialised in managing upper limb pathology as well as different fractures in the body.

 Please find below the Arm Doc statement for providing Medico-legal expert witness services.